adamhalasz/diet/Readme.md

 	$.redirect('home')
 })
 ```
 And we're done!
-Now navigate to your project's folder in your terminal and run the application:
+Navigate to your project's folder in your terminal and run the application:
 ```bash
 # bash screen 1
 cd ~/yourProject/